Diversity Endowment Funds

 The proposal must fit into at least one of the following priority funding areas:

-- Create pathways to citizenship for the Latino community, which may include, but are not limited to legal services, outreach, advocacy and education responding to current immigration policies and ICE response.
+- Create pathways to citizenship for the Latinx community, which may include, but are not limited to legal services, outreach, advocacy and education responding to current immigration policies and ICE response.

-- Civic engagement training and/or leadership strategies to encourage participation of Latinos in society, which may include PTOs/PTAs, education advisory councils, and/or other civic engagement opportunities.
+- Civic engagement training and/or leadership strategies to encourage participation of Latinx in society.

-- Organizing outreach, awareness and advocacy around the Latino community’s participation in the 2020 census.
+- Organizing outreach, awareness and advocacy around the Latinx community’s participation in the 2020 census.

 FOR QUESTIONS, CONTACT: